-Pre/Corequisite: Complete all required course work for the wind technician Certificate in Applied Science
+Pre/Co-requisite: Complete all required course work for the Wind Technician Certificate in Applied Science

-The Wind Technology Internship provides students with a supervised, curriculum-related, industry-based, on-thejob training opportunity.
-Work will be performed within a maintenance organization consisting of safety assessments, electrical inspections, mechanical troubleshooting inspections, systems and parts replacements and any other duties as would be expected of full time employees at the worksite. order to take this class the student must have prior approval from the Dean of Academic Services and recommendation from the program director.
+The Wind Technology Internship provides students with a supervised, curriculum-related, industry-based, on-the-job training opportunity.
+Work will be performed within a maintenance organization consisting of safety assessments, electrical inspections, mechanical inspections, troubleshooting systems and parts replacements, and any other duties that would be expected of full-time employees at the worksite.
+In order to take this class the student must have prior approval from the Dean of Teaching and Learning and recommendation from the program director.